What it is like to work here, how to make the most of your time in Madrid, and get the most from your interning

 The work is generally enjoyable, but if you find it isn't, it will most likely be beneficial for your learning experience so make the most of it.
 Tasks that are not mentally stimulating such as simple copying and pasting text or inputting data repeatedly, are not necessarily exciting tasks.
 However, it is something that needs to be done and it will give you a realistic preview of a downside to almost any job.
 Don't expect just to be given fun stuff.
-The Academic Coordinator will give you a range of tasks in different areas, with different levels of skills required and processes.
+Your supervisor will give you a range of tasks in different areas, with different levels of skills required and processes.
 Remember to always email your work back to your supervisor (or whoever assigned it) once you complete it.

 Be open-minded and willing to learn, nothing should be so difficult or stressful that you should be constantly worrying.
 It is all a learning experience, to grow personally and professionally.
 Ask lots of questions, or ask to join in on meetings and training sessions.
 Because the office is small and we are all in communication with one another, you see a lot of what goes on 'behind the scenes' that you may not see at a bigger company.
 The projects and tasks you are given within this independent and autonomous working environment are often challenging and you may work on more than one at once.